12 Must-See Birds in Maryland

 ©Stubblefield Photography/Shutterstock.com

 The scarlet tanager is one of the most colorful birds of the East.
 These stocky songbirds have short, broad tails and large heads.
-And their plumage is vibrant red with black wings and tails.
+Their plumage is vibrant red with black wings and tails.
 This species features sexual dimorphism, with the females featuring olive-yellow coloring.
 They are breeding birds in Maryland, spending their springs and summers in the Northeast before heading to South America for winter.
 The scarlet tanager lives in mature deciduous forests, preferring large forest tracts with tall trees.
 They primarily eat insects with some fruit and buds.

 Yellow Birds in Maryland